In private letter to Redskins, FedEx said it will remove signage if name isn’t changed

 In Snyder’s case, the prospect of losing FedEx and facing an exodus of the team’s other corporate sponsors proved more powerful than any number of protests or petitions.

-All NFL owners share equally in the NFL’s multibillion-dollar national television agreements, which accounts for the bulk of their revenue.
-What makes one team worth more than another, in large part, is the additional revenue that individual owners generate via stadium naming-rights deals, corporate sponsorships, sales of luxury suites and other stadium-related revenue.
+All NFL owners share equally in the NFL’s multibillion-dollar national television agreements, which account for the bulk of their revenue.
+What makes one team worth more than another, in large part, is the additional revenue that individual owners generate via stadium naming rights deals, corporate sponsorships, sales of luxury suites and other stadium-related revenue.

-According to Forbes’ annual valuation of sports franchises, the Redskins were the NFL’s third-most valuable team in 2012, trailing only the Dallas Cowboys and New England Patriots,
+According to annual valuation of sports franchises by Forbes, the Redskins were the NFL’s third-most-valuable team in 2012, trailing only the Dallas Cowboys and New England Patriots,

-Since then, the Redskins have slipped to seventh on the Forbes list — worth $3.4 billion, according to Forbes’ 2019 rankings, overtaken in value by the New York Giants, Los Angeles Rams, San Francisco 49ers and Chicago Bears.
+Since then, the Redskins have slipped to seventh — worth $3.4 billion, according to 2019 rankings by Forbes, overtaken in value by the New York Giants, Los Angeles Rams, San Francisco 49ers and Chicago Bears.
 With all sharing equally in NFL broadcast revenue, the Redskins’ relative decline indicates that Snyder is losing ground in local revenue.
 The team’s drop in game-day attendance in recent years underscores that.